 Is Hexclad non-stick?

-The Hybrid Hexclad cookware has a stainless steel lattice work over top of a PTFE non-stick coating.
+The Hybrid Hexclad cookware has a stainless steel lattice work over top of a ceramic non-stick coating.
 That means the surface isn’t smooth and instead holds oil or juices in the honeycomb structure, which is largely what helps keep things from sticking… at least at first.

 Which brings me to the lifetime warranty.